Bedroom wall lighting ideas – illuminate your space with well-positioned task lighting

 We've curated the best bedroom wall lighting ideas to help you on your way to creating a dream bedroom scheme.
-Functional and impactful, wall lighting can make a huge statement in the bedroom.
+Functional and impactful, wall lighting can make a huge statement within your bedroom ideas.

 'In smaller schemes, consider positioning a wall sconce or pendant on either side of the bed, as this will free up valuable table and floor space whilst drawing the eye upwards and giving the illusion of additional space,' explains Claire Anstey, Lighting Buyer at Heal’s.
 'An elegant bedroom lighting idea, a fixture can also create a designer, boutique hotel room feel as it casts a warm glow throughout the space.'